jpohara12/workshop/Assignment1.md

 **Source [2]**

 Boyda, D. C., Holzman, S. B., Berman, A., Grabowski, M. K., & Chang, L. W. (2019).
 Geographic Information Systems, spatial analysis, and HIV in Africa: A scoping review. *PloS one*, *14*(5), e0216388. https://doi.org/10.1371/journal.pone.0216388

+Reasons to why HIV is so prevelant and use of GIS system for spatial analysis

  Sub-Saharan Africa is home to the majority of HIV cases.
 This is due to the lack of healthcare, contraceptives, and availability to treatment.
 This looks article looks to fulfill The Sustainable Development Goal 3 also by promoting health with the goal of finding ways to ease the process of dispersion of health services.
 In a study to figure out the extent of the use of GIS and spatial analysis, researchers went through and looked at all the articles posted about the use of HIV.
 As GIS is new tool that is quickly being implemented to be able to solve problems.